paulnorthrop/revdbayes/cran-comments.md

 ## Downstream dependencies

-I have also run R CMD on downstream dependencies of rust.
+I have also run R CMD on downstream dependencies of revdbayes.
 All packages passed.